digitalinfinity/generator-napi-module/README.md

 # generator-napi-module [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > A yeoman generator to create a next-generation Node native module using N-API

+Use this module to quickly generate a skeleton module using [N-API](https://nodejs.org/dist/latest-v8.x/docs/api/n-api.html), the new API for Native addons introduced in Node 8.
+This module automatically sets up your gyp files to use [node-addon-api](https://www.npmjs.com/package/node-addon-api), the C++ wrappers for N-API] and generates a wrapper JS module.
+Optionally, it can even configure the generated project to use TypeScript instead!

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-napi-module using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).